 Contractual Obligations.
-The following table summarizes our significant contractual payment obligations as of March 31, 2015 and the effect such obligations are expected to have on our liquidity position assuming all obligations reach maturity.
+The following table summarizes our significant contractual payment obligations as of March 31, 2016 and the effect such obligations are expected to have on our liquidity position assuming all obligations reach maturity.

-Payment Due By Period L ess than 1 1 2 X - 17 Me ore than 5 Total Year -3 Years -5 Years Years (0 iollar s in thousar ids) Variable rate term loan (1) \$ 108,000 \$ 13,500 \$ 33,750 \$ 60,750 \$ - Interest payments on variable rate term loan (2) 9,222 3,194 4,876 1,152 Operating lease obligations (3) 8,420 2,672 3,111 1,399 1,238 Information technology services agreements (4) 1,588 1,070 472 46 Total \$ 127,230 \$ 20,436 \$ 42,209 \$ 63,347 \$ 1,238
+Payment Due By Period Le ess than 1 Me ore than Total Year 1 -3 Years 3- -5 Years 5 Years (do llars in thousan ds) Variable rate term loan (1) \$ 94,500 \$ 13,500 \$ 40,500 \$ 40,500 \$ Interest payments on variable rate term loan (2) 7,052 2,784 4,186 82 Operating lease obligations (3) 8,392 \$ 2,792 3,156 1,405 1,039 Information technology services agreements (4) 1,251 \$ 712 539 Total \$ 111,195 \$ 19,788 \$ 48,381 \$ 41,987 \$ 1,039

-- (1) Consists of monthly principal payments of \$1.1 million through March 31, 2017; increasing in April 2017 to \$1.7 million through maturity with a lump-sum payment of \$40.5 million due in April 2019. - (2) Consists of estimated future term loan interest payments at an interest rate of 3.12%, based on our interest rate swap agreement (a) through April 30, 2016 and (b) after April 30, 2016 through the April 2019 maturity date, at a blended interest rate based on the amount of interest payments on outstanding principal that are fixed through our interest rate swap and our interest rate on LIBOR-based borrowings of 2.19% as of March 31, 2015 has been applied to any unhedged future interest payments. - (3) We enter into operating leases in the normal course of business.
+- (1) Consists of monthly scheduled principal payments under our credit facility of \$1.1 million through March 31, 2017; increasing in April 2017 to \$1.7 million through maturity with a lump-sum payment of \$40.5 million due in April 2019. - (2) Consists of estimated future term loan interest payments whose interest rate is dictated by the terms of our two interest rate swap contracts.
+Based on our current interest rate as of March 31, 2016, we expect our interest rate will range from 3.12% to 3.81% throughout the remaining life of the credit facility. - (3) We enter into operating leases in the normal course of business.
 Our operating leases include the leases on certain of our manufacturing and warehouse facilities, in addition to certain offices of our affiliates. - (4) Represents the future annual service fees associated with certain information technology service agreements with several vendors.

 Contingencies.
 We are involved in various legal and administrative proceedings that arise from time to time in the ordinary course of doing business.
 Some of these proceedings may result in fines, penalties or judgments being assessed against us, which may adversely affect our financial results.
-In addition, from time to time, the Company is involved in various disputes, which may or may not be settled prior to legal proceedings being instituted and which may result in losses in excess of accrued liabilities, if any, relating to such unresolved disputes.
-As of March 31, 2015, management believes that adequate reserves have been established for any probable and reasonably estimatable losses.
+In addition, from time to time, we are involved in various disputes, which may or may not be settled prior to legal proceedings being instituted and which may result in losses in excess of accrued liabilities, if any, relating to such unresolved disputes.
+As of March 31, 2016, management believes that adequate reserves have been established for any probable and reasonably estimable losses.
 Expenses related to litigation reduce operating income.
 We do not believe that the outcome of any of these proceedings or disputes would have a significant adverse effect on our financial position, long-term results of operations, or cash flows.
 It is possible, however, that charges related to these matters could be significant to our results of operations or cash flows in any one accounting period.

-During fiscal 2015 we agreed to release the Predecessor owners from any further indemnity obligations.
+During fiscal 2015, we agreed to release the Predecessor owners from any further indemnity obligations.
 See Note 10, "Related Party Transactions."
 In exchange for this release, we received \$1.7 million for indemnity items that we have already paid and an estimate of potential contingencies associated with specific indemnity items.
 After offsetting certain indemnity items already included in our financial statements, we recorded miscellaneous income of \$0.9 million.
 The identified contingencies relate to disputes with government agencies in India where we have estimated the outcome and included the expected settlement as a liability in our consolidated balance sheet.